RakhithJK/libretro-Lakka-LibreELEC-wiki/Troubleshooting-Lakka.md

 ## Automated collection of relevant logs

 Since version 3.2 it is possible to collect all troubleshooting logs using one single script.
 You only need to [access the Lakka command line interface](Accessing-Lakka-command-line-interface) and run `createlog`.
-The script will create an archive with logs, which you can then either access on your SD card, via networks share or upload.
+The script will create an archive with logs, which you can then either access on your SD card, via network share or upload.

 ## Introduction to Lakka logs